aosabook/500lines/search-engine/README.md

 you would need to have a million chunks, or about 150 gigabytes of original source data.
-Reading a 9-megabyte file is a bearable startup cost, though far from ideal.
+Reading a 9-megabyte file is a bearable startup cost, since it should take perhaps 200ms, though far from ideal.

 Sequential access
 -----------------

-To build full-text indices on spinning-rust electromechanical disks, it's important that the access patterns be basically sequential.
+To build full-text indices on spinning-rust electromechanical disks, it’s important that the access patterns be basically sequential.
-Random access on spinning rust involves a delay on the order of 8–12 milliseconds, during which time the disk could have transferred on the order of half a megabyte of data.
+Random access on spinning rust involves a delay on the order of 8–12 milliseconds, during which time the disk could have transferred on the order of half a megabyte of data, if it weren’t busy seeking.
 So every random seek
 costs you half a megabyte of data transfer time;
 if you are doing the seek to transfer much less data than that,